 If history has taught us anything, it’s that war never changes.
-Generally speaking, anyway, as both the battlefield and participants tend to vary from conflict to conflict.
+Generally speaking, anyway, both the battlefield and participants tend to vary from conflict to conflict.
 In the case of Interplanetary, mankind has somehow managed to reach the point where we’re capable of waging war on a massive scale.
-Nation against nation?
+Nation against the nation?
 So last century.
-Planet vs planet is all the rage now, and you… get to play the part of an armchair general.
+Planet vs. planet is all the rage now, and you… get to play the part of an armchair general.

-Last time I wrote about Interplanetary, it was still trying to get through Greenlight, on top of being in a rather limited state, feature-wise.
+The last time I wrote about Interplanetary, it was still trying to get through Greenlight, on top of being in a rather limited state, feature-wise.
 But that was more than four months ago and it’s come a long way since, with online multiplayer arguably being the most important addition.
 I mean, we are after all talking about a turn-based artillery title here, so that’s a pretty vital component.
 That said, there are still some kinks to work out in that area, as hosting on Windows 8 seems to be a bit wonky.

 I’m sure it’ll be fixed soon though, at which point everyone will be able to fling missiles at each other, causing entire civilizations to crumble by way of powerful lasers and other WMD.
 If you’ve ever wanted to play Scorched Earth on a larger scale (like, ‘interplanetary’ larger), and with more to it than simple fire-and-forget mechanic gameplay, then this one’s likely right up your alley.
 Doubt you’ll find any tanks in Interplanetary though, but aside from that… KABOOM!

 Mind your surroundings, use them to your advantage and blast your enemies back to the stone age!